suanno/stage2/applications/phd lyon/presentation3.md

 In fact here are **simulations** of the **cross section** of a thin film; that is obtained from deposition of a binary alloy, under two different conditions.
 This group used a genetic algorithm to find how to change the deposition rate in time to reach those target states.
 But the problem of this approach is that the genetic algorithm is a **black box** so it doesn't provide **theoretical** understanding of the underlying physics.
-This means that we cannot generalize this method, in the sense we cannot formulate an universal strategy for reaching an arbitrary target
+And we don't like this, because we want to develop an analytical theory that will help finding an universal strategy to reach any target.

 ### Phd: Space
 We will also consider space depending driving forces.
 For example a prepatterned substrate will force the structures to grow in particular positions.
-We want to invert this relation so, starting from a desired spatial configuration of the nanostructures, we want to **prepare** the substrate in such a way that it leads to that configuration.
+We want to invert this relation so, starting from a desired spatial configuration of the nanostructures, we want to find the substrate morphology that determines it.

-To achieve this, we have to
-- make the target configuration a stationary state of the system (this means solving an inverse problem)
+And then, we will need to find a way to make this morphology stable.
+This means:
+- solving an inverse problem, where you require the morphology to be stationary
-- and then, if the stationary state is unstable, we will use techniques from optimal control theory to stabilize it.
+- and then, if this stationary state is unstable, we will use techniques from optimal control theory to stabilize it.

 ### Phd

-We can use optimal control also to find the best policy to change the driving forces in time to reach the target state.
+We can use optimal control also to find the best way to change the driving forces in time to reach the target state.

 In addition, we will use Reinforcement learning, that is a very powerfull machine learning scheme that will give us insights about what properties of the system can be controlled.